-It is common knowledge that data lakes offer the right architecture to support multiple use cases and tools, but can be operationally complex to implement and manage.
+It is common knowledge that data lakes offer the right architecture to support multiple use cases and tools but can be operationally complex to implement and manage.
 Qubole provides an open data lake platform that enhances and greatly simplifies data lake projects.
-Our customers and users operate on petabyte scale data lake footprints where data analytics challenges are amplified.
-For users doing data discovery and ad hoc analytics, the right dataset can be hard to find, get access to and then prepare, mine for insights.
+Our customers and users operate on petabyte-scale data lake footprints where data analytics challenges are amplified.
+For users doing data discovery and ad hoc analytics, the right dataset can be hard to find, get access to, and then prepare, and mine for insights.
 Furthermore, a data warehouse is not an obvious alternative because the data isn’t available there and due to the limited choice of tooling.

 Diagram 1 — Self-service process for data discovery

 - Connect to Hive metastore and other 3rd party data sources.

 - Search and browse schema using the table explorer widget.